 One thing is certain when it comes to marketing.
 Photos are the key to showcasing your products in their best light.
 Good images sell products and it’s vital you get this right.
 It’s affordable nowadays for anyone to get a good quality camera or smartphone with a high definition camera, but to add professionalism to your furniture images it’s often worth taking things a step further.

 Hiring a professional to do a photoshoot is one option, but for one of a kind product images then nothing beats 3D product rendering to grab your customer’s attention.
 From a single photo and dimensions, a 3D model can be created of your product to be showcased in numerous ways for marketing.

 From 360 degree product spins for your ecommerce website and product placement in all kinds of interior design, to variations in colours and finishes for print advertising, the possibilities with 3D modelling are endless.

 If you have the marketing budget available then high quality product imagery is worth the investment.
 If you’re just starting out then take the time to get good quality photography as these images will sell your products, especially digitally when customers cannot see your products in person.

 I finally feel that my business is moving in the right direction.
 I’ve taken some key learnings in the last couple of years and hopefully things will continue to improve from here.
 I know that all new businesses start off slow and learn a great deal in the first few years of trading.
-It takes a lot of hard work and effort to keep things moving so I hope this post adds some value to those of you who are also thinking about starting up your own online business.
+It takes a lot of hard work and effort to keep things moving so I hope this post adds some value to those of you who are also thinking about starting up your own woodworking business.